unixorn/zsh-quickstart-kit/Readme.md

 ## Functions and Aliases

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.
 This makes it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository.
-The files will be sourced in alphanumeric order and I suggest you use a naming scheme of `001-onething`, `002-something-else` etc to ensure they're loaded in the order you expect.
+The files will be sourced in alphanumeric order after loading all the plugins and I suggest you use a naming scheme of `001-onething`, `002-something-else` etc to ensure they're loaded in the order you expect.

+## I like a plugin, but the aliases it installs overwrite other commands or aliases

+Make a file in `~/.zshrc.d` named something like `999-reset-aliases`.
+Since those are loaded after all the ZSH plugins, you can add lines like `unalias xyzzy` to remove an alias named `xyzzy`.
+Once you've cleared all the aliases you don't want, you can add new ones with the names you prefer.

 ## ZSH options.